8-hour gap in Trump's Jan. 6 White House phone records

 Associated Press

 WASHINGTON (AP) — The House panel investigating the Jan.
-6 insurrection at the Capitol has identified a roughly 8-hour gap in official White House records of then-President Donald Trump’s phone calls as the violence unfolded and his supporters stormed the building, according to two people familiar with the probe.
+6 insurrection at the Capitol has identified an almost 8-hour gap in official White House records of then-President Donald Trump’s phone calls as the violence unfolded and his supporters stormed the building, according to two people familiar with the probe.

 The gap extends from a little after 11 a.m. to about 7 p.m. on Jan.
 6, 2021, and involves White House phone calls, according to one of the people.
 Both spoke to The Associated Press on the condition of anonymity because they were not authorized to speak publicly about the ongoing investigation.